-The examiner completes the Issue Classification sheet in the same manner as for a non-reissue application.
-In addition, a copy of the "Final SPRE Review" form must also be completed.
+The examiner completes the Issue Classification information in the same manner as for a non-reissue application.
+In addition, a copy of an internal review form must also be completed.

 II.
 CHANGES TO THE ORIGINAL PATENT